richardjharris/yomikun-database/notes/future_ideas.md

 This lists stuff I don't have time to do now, but could look at in the future.

+## More robust handling of 'yuhya'-type names

+Currently we use a manual dictionary to correct these.

 ## Name lists online

 Could develop a crawler + extractor for these.